Temple Beth-El is supported by a Board of Trustees, who serve as our modern equivalent of kohanim.

 Jodie Sadovsky (Secretary)

 Jodie was born and raised in Yonkers, New York, attended local public schools and continued her education at the University of Miami.
 Jodie’s background includes management of real estate portfolios; she currently serves as site manager for affordable housing in the Bronx.
-Jodie lives with her wife, Phillis Maucieri, in New Rochelle, with their dog and several cats who adopted them.
-Jodie and Phillis are both congregants of Temple Beth El and choir members of the Church of the Holy Name in New Rochelle, New York.
+Jodie lives with her spouse in New Rochelle, with their dog and several cats who adopted them.

 Elaine Belasco (Membership)